VShah2312/SQL_Portfolio/Serious_SQL/Exercises/Select_&_ Sort.md

-#  Exercise 1: Select and Sort
+#  Exercise: Select and Sort

 Q: What is the name of the category with the highest category_id in the dvd_rentals.category table?